techlahoma/broadcasting/teams.md

 ### Conference and Workshop A/V Team
 * Members
-  * Ava, Ben Van Treese, **need more volunteers**
+  * Ava Gates, Ben Van Treese, **need more volunteers**
 * Responsibilities
   * Coordinate A/V for conferences and workshops with contractors and/or volunteers
 * Goals
-  * Create a checklist of our processes to provide to contractors for conferences and workshops
+  * Create a checklist of our processes to provide to contractors and volunteers for conferences and workshops

 ### Content Marketing Team
 * Members
-  * Cierra Nease, Dodzi, Kristin Garcia, Matt Woods, **need more volunteers**
+  * Cierra Nease, Dodzi Dzakuma, Kristin Garcia, Matt Woods, **need more volunteers**
   * [#content-marketing](https://techlahoma.slack.com/messages/content-marketing)
 * Responsibilities
   * Coordinate with the marketing committee to promote our content on Twitch and YouTube